ulisesvera/daily-phrasal-verb/README.md

 # daily-phrasal-verb
-Devuelve un "phrasal verb" cada día con su traducción en español.
+Simple python script to get a daily random "phrasal verb" with its definition and example.